Antarctic toothfish

-The Antarctic toothfish (Dissostichus mawsoni) is a large, black or brown fish found in very cold (subzero) waters of the Southern Ocean near Antarctica.
-It is the largest fish in the Southern Ocean, feeding on shrimp and smaller fish, and preyed on by whales, orcas, and seals.
+The Antarctic toothfish (Dissostichus mawsoni), also known as the Antarctic cod, is a large, black or brown fish found in very cold (even subzero) waters of the Southern Ocean near Antarctica.
+It is the largest species of bony fish in the Southern Ocean, feeding largely on smaller fishes and crustaceans, and, in turn, preyed on by orcas, other toothed whales, and seals.
 It is caught for food and marketed as Chilean sea bass together with its sister species, the more northerly Patagonian toothfish (D. eliginoides).
-Often mistakenly called "Antarctic cod," the Antarctic toothfish belongs to the notothen family (Nototheniidae), a group of fish species abundant near Antarctica.
+Often mistakenly called "Antarctic cod", the Antarctic toothfish is a species in the (Nototheniidae), a family of fishes abundant in subantarctic waters.

 Name and taxonomy

 The common name "toothfish" refers to the two rows of teeth in the upper jaw, thought to give it a shark-like appearance.

 The genus name Dissostichus is from the Greek dissos (twofold) and stichus (line) and refers to the presence of two long lateral lines that enable the fish to sense prey.
-The species name, mawsoni, honors the Australian geologist Douglas Mawson who led the 1911-1914 Australasian Antarctic Expedition that explored the Antarctic coast and obtained the species' type specimen.
+The species name, mawsoni, honors the Australian geologist Douglas Mawson who led the 1911–1914 Australasian Antarctic Expedition that explored the Antarctic coast and obtained the species' type specimen.

-The Antarctic toothfish was first formally described in 1937 by the English ichthyologist John Roxborough Norman with the type locality given as off MacRobertson Land at 66°45'S, 62°03'E in Antarctica.
+The Antarctic toothfish was first formally described in 1937 from the English ichthyologist John Roxborough Norman with the type locality given as off MacRobertson Land at 66°45'S, 62°03'E in Antarctica.